VanFleet0351/CSE3341Interpreter/README.md

 ## Input

    The input to the interpreter will come from two ASCII text files.
-THe names of these files will be given as command line arguments to the interpreter (i.e. you should be able to access them using the parameters of main).
+The names of these files will be given as command line arguments to the interpreter (i.e. you should be able to access them using the parameters of main).
 The first file contains the program to be executed.
 The second file contains the input data on which this program will be executed.
 Each input statment in the program will read the next data value from the second file.
 Since Core has only integer variable, the input values in the second file will be integers, separated by spaces and/or tabs and/or newlines.
-Not that these integers could be negative (e.g. the input stream could be -2 45 0 3 -55).
+Note that these integers could be negative (e.g. the input stream could be -2 45 0 3 -55).
    The scanner should process the sequence of ASCII characters in the first file and should produce a sequence of tokens as input to the parser.
 The parser performs syntax analysis of this token stream.
 As discussed in class, getting the tokens is typically done on demand: the parser asks the scanner for the current token, or moves to the next token.
 There are two options for creating the token stream: (1) upon initialization, the scanner reads the entire program from the file, tokenizes it, and stores all tokens in some list or array, or (2) upon initialization, the scanner reads from the file only enough characters to construct the first token, and then later reads from the file on demand as the parser asks for the next token.
 Real compilers and interpreters use (2); in your implementation, you can use (1) or (2), whichever you prefer.
    The input program contains a non-empty sequence of ASCII characters.
 To get them, you should use the C++/Java libraries for I/O. The interpreter should exit back to the OS after processing the entire sequence of input characters.
 If an unexpected end-of-file is encountered (e.g. in the middle of a program), and error message should be printed and the interpreter should exit back to the OS.
    The first input file contains the source code of the program.
 For example, the input could be